moonshot-platform/moonshot-ERC20/README.md

  - 2% is added to the Moonshot support fund

 Notes:
-- The contract contains functions for the owner to blacklist addresses and to pause the transfer() function
+- The contract contains functions for the owner to blacklist addresses
-- Tokens sent to the contract can be rescued
+- BNB sent to the contract can be rescued
 - There is no max TX amount and the total fees can be set to at most 10%
 - The router can be upgraded